sendami/golden-master-song/Readme.md

 # The “Situation”

-Code to produce a popular children’s nursery rhyme was produced by a web agency for the customer last year.
+We have a code which returns a popular children’s nursery rhyme that was produced by a web agency for the customer last year.

 >There was an old lady who swallowed a fly.
 >I don't know why she swallowed a fly - perhaps she'll die!